Check out a few of our favorite toys for tummy time!

 We love that this awesome toy was developed by a physical therapist!
 The cute giraffe gets your baby in the perfect anatomical position and alignment for tummy time and for promoting that all important baby “push-up” that you see the little one doing in this picture!
 It also has interchangeable toys that squeak, rattle and crinkle!

-What baby wouldn’t be fascinated by this beautiful musical garden?
-With it’s flashing lights and soft musical symphonies, this toy is the perfect way to distract your little one from the work she is doing to strengthen those postural muscles!
+What baby wouldn’t be fascinated by this cool musical toy?
+With it’s flashing lights and fun music, this toy is the perfect way to distract your little one from the work she is doing to strengthen those postural muscles!

 This gem by Neurosmith has over a million different musical combinations and will definitely be a toy that can grow with your child.
 For tummy time, place it in front of him and press the blocks to make sounds while he enjoys the colorful blocks.
 The blocks are removable so your kiddo can also rearrange them to create different sounds.
 As your child gets bigger, this is also a fabulous toy to reinforce shapes, colors, and sequencing.